ccchengff/LobRA/README.md

 bash experiments/expr_70b.sh
 ~~~

 Note that you need to profile the memory and time cost of different parallel configurations before running the experiments.
 The profiling results will be stored in `exp_result/profile/memory/` and `exp_result/profile/cost_model/`, respectively.
+We provide our profiling results of Llama2-7B on 16 A100-40GB GPUs in both of the directories for your reference.